 As part of the development of our media gateways products we have developed management software.
-For some of our products we have implemented hyper text markup language, or HTML, software for management using web-based browsers.
-For our IPTV products we have developed a comprehensive management application using SNMP (simple network management protocol).
-The application enables the provisioning of each device and provides monitoring, alarm generation and automatic fail-over.
+For some of our products we have implemented Web applications using the hyper text markup language, or HTML, which can be accessed by web browsers.
+For our IPTV products we have developed a comprehensive management application using SNMP.
+The application enables the provisioning of each device and provides monitoring and alarm generation.
+An important capability of this management pplication is the management of automatic, flexible and configurable fail-over between devices to reduce possible downtime to a minimum.